 The Earth Science Data System Working Groups (ESDSWG) is a NASA organization established under the auspices of NASA Headquarters in 2004.
 The chartered role of the ESDSWG focuses on the exploration and development of recommendations derived from pertinent community insights of NASA's heterogeneous and distributed Earth science data systems.

-- Provide expert advice: Working groups make recommendations to ESDIS for decision making and prioritization purposes.
+- Provide expert advice: Working groups make recommendations to the Earth Science Data and Information System (ESDIS) Project for decision making and prioritization purposes.

 - Efficiency improvement: Working groups develop guidelines and best practices that address the practical implementation of standards and technologies, enhance data interoperability, and improve software development and software architecture practices.

 Working groups are formed, renewed, and retired on an annual cycle based around the ESDSWG annual meeting.
 Working groups typically operate for a minimum one-year term but may be renewed for additional one year terms with the concurrence of the ESDSWG community.
 Each working group will have an action plan that defines specific objectives, stakeholders, activities, and deliverables.
 Once a working group's objectives have been met, its activities completed, and its deliverables have been finalized, the working group will be retired and its members move on to other working group activities.

 2019-2020 Working Groups